AjGit24/hack-the-tunnels-challenges/challenges/responsive-home-page-products.md

 ## Acceptance Criteria:

-Products are now appear in rows and or a grid instead of one verticle column.
+Products now appear in rows and or a grid instead of one verticle column.
 Products should wrap onto multiple lines when the width of the page is updated.